Curves on K3 surfaces: Existence of curves

 \subsection{Nodal rational curves on generic K3s}

 In \cite{chen}, the first named author proved existence of integral nodal rational curves in all multiples of the polarisation of a generic K3 surface of Picard rank one.
-In recent work of ours \cite{generic}, we extended this result to K3 surfaces of higher Picard rank.
-We reproduce now these statements.
-The first will be used in the proof of the Regeneration Theorem \ref{thm: regeneration}, whereas both of them will be used in the proof of Theorem \ref{thm: curves on complex k3}.
+In a recent work of ours \cite{generic}, we extended this result to K3 surfaces of Picard rank two, namely the following theorem.